geopython/pycsw/docs/en/configuration.rst

 **[repository]**

-- **database**: the full file path to the metadata database, in database URL format (see http://www.sqlalchemy.org/docs/core/engines.html#database-urls for more details)
+- **database**: the full file path to the metadata database, in database URL format (see http://www.sqlalchemy.org/docs/core/engines.html#database-urls)

 .. note::